spencermountain/dumpster-dive/README.md

 # dowload an xml dump (38mb, couple minutes)
 wget https://dumps.wikimedia.org/afwiki/latest/afwiki-latest-pages-articles.xml.bz2
 ```
 the english/german ones are bigger.
 Use whichever xml dump you'd like.
-The download page is weird, but you'll want the most-common format `${LANG}wiki-latest-pages-articles.xml.bz2 `
+The [download page](https://dumps.wikimedia.org) is weird, but you'll want the most-common dump format, without historical diffs, or images, which is `${LANG}wiki-latest-pages-articles.xml.bz2 `

-### 4) get-going
+### 4) get it going
 ```bash
 #load it into mongo (10-15 minutes)
 wp2mongo ./afwiki-latest-pages-articles.xml.bz2
 ```
 ### 5) take a bath
-put some [epsom salts](https://www.youtube.com/watch?v=QSlIHCu2Smw) in there.
-Honestly, it feels great.
+just put some [epsom salts](https://www.youtube.com/watch?v=QSlIHCu2Smw) in there, it feels great.
+You deserve a break once and a while.
 The en-wiki dump should take a few hours.
-You deserve a break once and a while.
+Should be done before dinner.

 ### 6) check-out your data
 to view your data in the mongo console,